Linear logic in normed cones: probabilistic coherence spaces and beyond: Dual pairs and reflexivity

 Of course, a dual pair is just a vector space with explicitly specified dual.
-Always keeping this dual explicit may lead to somewhat cumbersome formulations and expressions (at least, from notational point of view).
-We can hide duals from notation by using topology.
+Always keeping this dual explicit may lead to somewhat cumbersome formulations and expressions (at least, from the notational point of view).
+We can hide duals from notation by using topology \cite{Kerjean}.

-Indeed, any dual pair $(E,F)$ gives rise to particular locally convex topologies on its members $E$ and $F$.
+Indeed, any dual pair $(E,F)$ gives rise to particular locally convex Hausdorff topologies on its members $E$ and $F$.

 The {\it$\sigma(E,F)$-weak} (or simply {\it weak}) topology on the space $E$ determined by the dual pair $(E,F)$ is the topology of pointwise convergence on elements of $F$ (where $E$ is identified with a subspace of functions on $F$).
-The $\sigma(E,F)$-weak topology on the second element $F$ is defined similarly, with the roles of $E$ and $F$ interchanged.